TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 <img src="/assets/images/posts/2017/apigen-revival/done.png" class="img-thumbnail">

 It didn't have cool features like tree references, but I was able to parse PHP 5.5, PHP 5.6, PHP 7.0 and PHP 7.1 with no problem at all.
-We could finally close over 30 opens issues that spread for last 4 years.
+We could finally close over 30 opened issues that spread for last 4 years.

 This gave me a dopamine shot, yet worsts was about to come.

 ## Step 6.
 Burnout

 It was June 2017.
 The main issue was solved and there was plenty space to improve ApiGen. **But not motivation**.
-I didn't use it personally and I felt I was there mainly to replace reflection, because I was the one was responsible fot its design.
+I didn't use it personally and I felt I was there mainly to replace reflection, because I was the one was responsible for its design.

 After I finished that, I was looking for co-maintainer and somebody who's using the project to took over me.

 Personally, I felt <strike>bit</strike> burned out.
 What now?
 Give up the project?
 Go to cinema?
 Go to a coach? ✓

-What helped me was an [release-candidate](https://github.com/dbrock/semver-howto#release-candidates-100-foo).
+What helped me was a [release-candidate](https://github.com/dbrock/semver-howto#release-candidates-100-foo).
 An illusion of milestone, that closes huge part of dev work.

 I released [ApiGen 5.0-RC1](https://github.com/ApiGen/ApiGen/releases/tag/v5.0.0-RC1) on June 3rd 2017.
 It **actually brought more attention then I expected**.
-RC candidates are apparently sign that projects is back to life.
+RC candidates are apparently sign that project is back to life.